-Since 1989, world-famous directors and first-class production teams have flocked to Prague, drawn by the breath-taking beauty and iconic architectural landmarks of the Czech Republic’s capital city and the presence of low-cost yet highly-qualified local staff.
+Since the early 1990’s, world-famous directors and first-class production teams have flocked to Prague, drawn by the breath-taking beauty and iconic architectural landmarks of the Czech Republic’s capital city and the presence of low-cost yet highly-qualified local staff.

-During the last three decades, Prague has been the witness, provided the background for and, sometimes, played a central part in numerous foreign productions.
+During the last three decades, Prague, and the Czech Republic as a whole, has been the witness, provided the background for and, sometimes, played a central part in numerous foreign productions.
 From Amadeus to Casino Royale, Les Misérables to The Illusionist, here’s our top 10!

 The choice of Prague was no mere coincidence.
 A prominent figure of the Czech New Wave in the 1960’s, Miloš Forman fled the country in 1968 after the crushing of the Prague Spring.
 The Czechoslovak secret police therefore kept the production and shooting of Amadeus under close watch.
 But Mozart himself had a special bond with the Czech city, where his Don Giovanni opera premiered.
 The movie’s scene was actually shot at the same place as the 1787 premiere: the Estates Theatre.
 Last but not least, Prague’s relatively low level of development made it, back then, a more appropriate location to recreate 18th century Vienna.

 Fun fact: did you know that David Bowie was considered to play Mozart and that Mick Jagger auditioned for the part?

 Directed by Rob Cohen (DragonHeart, The Fast and The Furious), xXx was one of the first lead roles for Vin Diesel: his character, Xander Cage, an extreme sports athlete, is on a mission to chase down a super-villain and rogue officer from the Czech secret service, played by New Zealand actor of Hungarian descent Marton Csokas.